Sefton Metropolitan Borough Council (25 013 054)

 - The Council later informed Mr X that the VOA had failed to update its records due to being unable to inspect the property.
 The Council sent Mr X a business rates demand and issued a summons when it did not receive payment.

 - Mr X wants us to find the Council at fault.
 The Council is not responsible for the VOA’s actions nor for chasing it for an update.
 The VOA is the body responsible for updating its records and it is open to Mr X to approach it directly.
-The Council is entitled to recoup unpaid council tax according to the current records.
+The Council is entitled to recoup unpaid business rates according to the current records.
 It would be reasonable for Mr X to pursue this matter with the VOA.

 Final decision

-- We will not investigate Mr X’s complaint because
+- We will not investigate Mr X’s complaint because the Valuation Office Agency is best placed to deal with this matter.

 Investigator's decision on behalf of the Ombudsman